RoopaRaghav/RoopaRaghav/README.md

+# Still updates are in Progress.
 ### Hi there 👋
+I am Roopa and i am an enthusiastic software developer graduated in DataScience and Visualisations bootcamp from UCSD California.

 <!--
-**RoopaRaghav/RoopaRaghav** is a ✨ _special_ ✨ repository because its `README.md` (this file) appears on your GitHub profile.
+**RoopaRaghav/RoopaRaghav** is a ✨ _special_ ✨ repository because its `README.md` (this file) appears on your GitHub profile.-->

-Here are some ideas to get you started:

-- 🔭 I’m currently working on ...
+- 🌱 I’m currently working on Python Programming, Tableau, and Machine Learning models.
-- 🌱 I’m currently learning ...
-- 👯 I’m looking to collaborate on ...
-- 🤔 I’m looking for help with ...
-- 💬 Ask me about ...
-- 📫 How to reach me: ...
+- 📫 How to reach me: tl.roopavathy@gmail.com
-- 😄 Pronouns: ...
+- 😄 Pronouns: She/her

-- ⚡ Fun fact: ...
--->
+Here are some projects I worked on during the bootcamp:
+#Final Project:
+Analysis on WomenWellbeing in 52 countries.

+Repos on each module in the roadmap:

+# Excel - Data Analyst
+Excel
+VBA

+# Python Unit - Data Engineer
+Python
+Pandas
+Matplotlib
+APIs

+#Database Unit
+SQL
+ETL
+SQLite

+#Visualization Unit
+Web Scraping
+Plotly
+Leaflet
+Tableau

+#Advanced Topics Unit - Data Scientist
+R—Stats
+Big Data—AWS
+Machine Learning